SharePoint works as a single platform for your Intranet, Extranet, and Public sites

 Adding SSL, firewalls, routers, proxies, and remote locations to your SharePoint infrastructure can increase complexity tremendously.
 To make matters worse the lack of solid documentation on extending SharePoint in this manner make it difficult to do on your own.
 Setting up an intranet structure starts with the right structure designed in the context of your organization.
 Finally, it involves proven best practices for planning and implementation in phases, which evaluate current processes, existing systems, and new collaboration opportunities.

 We are an award-winning, eight-time Microsoft Certified Gold Portals and Collaboration partner and are regularly singled out for incorporating cutting-edge design and excellence into all of our customer engagements.
 We are experts in InfoPath, workflows, branding, and project management solutions.
 Since working with SharePoint from its first version we have installed hundreds of portals, complex migrations, and multi-tier designs for enterprises.
-Engage us on your project and you get the professionals with no surprises!
+Engage us on your project and you get the professionals with

 You may know SharePoint's multi-purpose platform allows for managing and provisioning of intranet portals, extranets, websites, document management collaboration spaces, social networking tools, enterprise search, business intelligence tooling, and process/information integration...